 Americans aren’t the only ones with an interest in Engineering Tech.
 About 1.6% of those with this major are international students.

 Salaries According to BLS

-Engineering Tech majors often go into careers where salaries can range from $52,780 to $76,990 (25th to 75th percentile).
+Average salaries range from $52,780 to $76,990 (25th to 75th percentile) for careers related to engineering tech.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.